jiasenn/Itinerary-Planner-Web/README.md

 # Itinerary Planner Web
- Itinerary planner webapp project that makes use of ML to auto generate Itinerary with editable input
+ Itinerary planner webapp project that integrate planner function into google maps

 ## Steps to run the app